 Of course, using a VPN is not all about entertainment – it’s also about security and privacy.
 Hotspot Shield excels in these fields as well, offering users military-grade AES-256 encryption, the OpenVPN tunneling protocol, leak protection, and a kill switch to protect you in case of dropped connections.

 Sure, Hotspot Shield is quite expensive, but it has a 45-day money-back guarantee if you’re not satisfied with the service.
 Moreover, one subscription gets you the ability to use it on 5 devices.
 Not bad!

 Pricing: $8.33 a month for 1 year ($50 for Astrill VPN routers)

 Features: router compatibility, unlimited devices, unlimited bandwidth, 256-bit AES encryption, unblocks Netflix, P2P friendly, no logs, DNS leak protection, Smart Mode, StealthVPN, kill switch, TOR friendly, 327 servers in 65 countries, including nations in South America.

-Our pick for the best VPN for Peru might come out of left-field for some people.
-However, Astrill VPN scored well on every area, making it the clear winner in our opinion.
+This pick for our best VPN for Peru list might come out of left-field for some people.
+However, Astrill VPN scored well on every area, making it great in our opinion.

 Based in Seychelles, Astrill is well outside the 14 eyes, and its security and privacy features are strong.
 256-bit AES encryption, DNS leak protection, various protocols, StealthVPN, and a solid no logging policy provide users with everything they need to stay safe online.